nicolalgallacher/Lab-Deployment-in-Azure/README.md

 ## Lab VM Windows Updates

 If you are deploying this lab after March 2023 and want to update patches, you can initial this manually.
 Alternatively there is a script on the file share **\\FS01\TT-Files\ITScripts\Updates.ps1** that can be ran and force patching.

+## ISO Download
+Obtain an ISO for Windows Server 2022 and store it within your Azure VM - if you have an MSDN subscription you can download the ISO from https://my.visualstudio.com/.
+Alternatively you can download an evaluation copy from https://www.microsoft.com/evalcenter/download-windows-server-2022.

+# Tutorials and Hacks

 ## Lab Use Cases
 This lab has been designed to try and simulate an on-prem infrastructure, with common servers you'd encounter or need.
 A domain controller, file server, SQL database, and some web servers.